DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/attaching-hooks-to-tests-and-fixtures.md

     })
 ```

-You can also attach and detach hooks during test run.
-To do this, use the `t.addRequestHooks` and `t.removeRequestHooks` methods.
+You can also attach and detach hooks during test run using the `t.addRequestHooks` and `t.removeRequestHooks` methods.

 ```text
 t.addRequestHooks(...hook)